 The Olympus Pen models have a very complex menu system allowing a great variety of

 customisation options, so it takes careful reading of the manual to

 sort them out.
-The E-PL5 manual is poor in many places at explaining
+The E-PL1 manual is poor in many places at explaining

-the features and sometimes other manuals often are better to read to sort out
+the features and the E-PL2 manual often is better to read to sort out

 some of the common features.
 Find all Pen body manuals from here